jfong701/timetable-resize/README.md

+Update: As of May 2020, UTSC has fixed its site, so this extension is no longer needed.

 # jfong701.github.io

 A chrome extension that allows for the [UTSC timetable site](https://www.utsc.utoronto.ca/regoffice/timetable/timetable.php) to be displayed properly on windows less than 1000px wide.

 To use this extension, you must download the "extension-files" folder onto your computer.